telehash/telehash.github.io/v3/guides/JOSE.md

 ## Public Key Algorithms

-Overlap between Cipher Set requirements and standard JOSE algorithms:
+Overlap between Cipher Set requirements and standard JOSE algorithms (JWA):

 * [CS1a](e3x/cs/1a.md) compat w/ `HS256`, `A128KW`, propose alg `ES160` for secp160r1?
 * [CS2a](e3x/cs/2a.md) is compatible with `RS256`, `RSA-OAEP`, `A256GCMKW` and `ES256`
 * [CS3a](e3x/cs/2a.md) propose `ED25519` for NaCl?

+## JWA/JWE for CSets

+> possible to define a JWA for encryption for each cipher set message format?